day8/re-frame/docs/reusable-components.md

 So, the Component might have to subscribe to the primary entity and then, in a second step, subscribe to the derived entity.

-If we take these ideas far enough, we leave benhind discussions about re-frame and start, instead, to discuss the pros and cons of the "data model" you have created in `app-db`.
+If we take these ideas far enough, we leave behind discussions about re-frame and start, instead, to discuss the pros and cons of the "data model" you have created in `app-db`.

 ## The Unit Of Reuse